ziweiwu/ziweiwu.github.io/_posts/2016-08-02-my-first-blog.md

 comments: false
 keywords: "first blog, my, hello, world"
 ---
-This is my first blog created by using Jekyll.
-I will start posting interesting things about computer science and learning
+This is my first blog created by using Jekyll via github page.
+I will start posting interesting things and my learning progress.
 #### *my background*
-I have background in sciences, particular biological sciences.
-I grew an interest in computer science very late in my education and intend to keep it up as my hobby and a good skillset
+I have background in biology and kinesiology.
+Currently I am studying computer science at Oregon State University.

-####  *my other hobbies*
+####  *My goal*
-My other hobbies includes hiking, walking, reading and working out
+Very simple.
+Keep learning as much as I can and share.